notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ### Trust Store

-The path of a certificate file in a [Trust Store][TS] follows the pattern of
+The path of a certificate file in a [Trust Store][TS] follows the pattern of below

 ```
 {NOTATION_CONFIG}/truststore/{trust-store-type}/{named-store}/{cert-file}